diavor01/CS40-HW1-final/README.md

 Problem Statement:
-  Extracting original image data from the corrupted files by identifying and separating the legitimate rows.
+  Extracting image data from the corrupted files by identifying and separating the legitimate rows to reconstruct the uncurrpted image

 Use Cases:
-  Restore a corrupted PGM file by identifying valid image rows and discarding injected ones.
+  -> Restore a corrupted PGM file by identifying valid image rows and discarding injected ones.
-  Validate input files for structural integrity.
+  -> Validate input files for structural integrity.
-  Efficiently read files containing arbitrary-length lines
+  -> Efficiently read files containing arbitrary-length lines

 Assumptions:
   Input -
-    Injected rows and original rows can be differentiated by their infusion sequence of non-digit bytes.
+    -> Injected rows and original rows can be differentiated by their infusion sequence of non-digit bytes.
-    Images are atleast a 2x2 grid
+    -> Images are atleast a 2x2 grid
-    The input can come from both stdin or from a file Corruption -
+    -> The input can come from both stdin or from a file Corruption -
-    The corrupted images originate from "plain" PGM files(P2) Each original row is terminated by a newline character (\n) that remains unchanged.
+    -> The corrupted images originate from "plain" PGM files(P2) -> Each original row is terminated by a newline character (\n) that remains unchanged.
-    Corruption does not alter the row order but adds extra rows
+    -> Corruption does not alter the row order but adds extra rows

 Constraints:
-  The restoration program should process even large images efficiently under 20 seconds Hanson’s data structures are available and must be used when appropriate(except for arrays)
+  -> The restoration program should process even large images efficiently under 20 seconds -> Hanson’s data structures are available and must be used when appropriate(except for arrays)

 Hanson's data abstractions used and their purposes:
 1) Sequences